 The true marketing value of in-person events is really about creating opportunities and moving business through the pipeline.
 Event numbers don’t mean much when they’re not actually paying off as generated leads and influenced revenue.
 That is why having events featuring a smaller but more targeted pool of attendees will be the way of the successful future, leading to better overall ROI and less time sifting through non-qualified leads.

 One of the biggest and most obvious factors that will result in smaller events is the important focus on health and safety.
-Social distancing, venue restrictions, and governmental and safety regulations are all factors that will keep numbers smaller or lower out of sheer necessity.
+Social distancing, venue restrictions, and governmental and safety regulations are all factors that will keep numbers lower out of sheer necessity.

 And even when restrictions aren’t in place, attendees will have different expectations so they have a baseline of personal comfort and trust.
 Having a safe event will be extremely important — but making that safe event successful means that a more focused, targeted strategy will be paramount in reaching the right audience.